UniversalDependencies/UD_Swedish-Talbanken/README.md

 From v2.16 to 2.17
 - Fixed a number of validation errors related to the obl/nmod distinction.
+- Removed the feature Mood=Ind from participles used as adjectives.
 - Fixed the annotation of "själv" as a depictive (Issue #1126).
 - Changed deprel from advcl to ccomp for "NOUN går att VERB" (Issue #1128).
 - Changed deprel from advcl to xcomp for "hjälpa NOUN att VERB" (Issue #1129).
+- Fixed "så att" and postag of "än" (Issue #1092).

 <pre>
 === Machine readable metadata ==============